Configuring a Non-Triggering Workflow Action

 • Sending one Slack channel a list of 100 users.

-• Running multiple Enforcement Actions on different queries in a single Workflow
+• Unifying multiple Enforcement Actions - Running multiple Enforcement Actions on different queries in a single Workflow.

 1. Open Query Wizard: Click Select Asset Using the Query Wizard.

-• Under Run action on asset that matches the query, from the Module dropdown, select an asset type.
+2. Under Run action on assets that match the query, from the Module dropdown, select an asset type.

-3. Set Asset count: In the Additional Settings section, under Number of Assets, set the number of assets that the action runs on:
+4. Set Asset count: In the Additional Settings section, under Number of Assets, set how many assets the action runs on:

-• First Asset (default) - The first asset that the query returns at the time that it runs.
-Runs the Workflow once per asset.
+• First Asset (default) - The first asset that the query returns when it runs.
+The Workflow runs once per asset.

-• All Assets - All assets that the query returns at the time that it runs.
+• All Assets - All assets that the query returns when it runs.
 In this case, the Workflow proceeds to the next node only after it runs on all assets returned from the query.

 Resetting Action to Run on Default Assets

-You can click Reset to default from either tab to reset an action configured to run on resolved assets from any previous node or on query results, to run on its default assets, i.e., those resolved in the previous node.
+You can click Reset to default from either tab to reset an action that was configured to run on resolved assets from any previous node or on query results.
+This will revert it to run on its default assets (those resolved in the previous node).

-This resets the current node and all subsequent nodes in the same path.
+This reset applies to the current node and all subsequent nodes in the same path.